niallkh/kosh/README.md

 ## Features

-Some things you can do with Kosh:
+Some things you can do now:

 * WalletConnect Sign, Auth
 * EIP-191, EIP-712, EIP-1559